danyeaw/presentations/proposals/2024-state-of-python-in-gnome.md

 The audience will leave with a deeper understanding of PyGObject.
-I hope that a subset of the audience will be interested in getting involved and contributing enhancements, while using knowledge from this presentation to understand context of where things are and what some of the priorities are going forward.
+I hope that a subset of the audience will be interested in getting involved and contributing enhancements, while using knowledge from this presentation to understand the context of where things are and what some of the priorities are going forward.

 ### Outline
 1. Intro (5 min total)